MoVA: Adapting Mixture of Vision Experts to Multimodal Context: Introduction

-(1) By analyzing the performance of individual vision encoders versus the plain fusion of multiple encoders across various tasks, we reveal that the inherent bias of each vision encoder can diminish its generalization ability across other irrelevant domains.

-(2) We propose MoVA, a powerful MLLM composed of coarse-grained context-aware expert routing and fine-grained expert fusion with MoV-Adapter.
-Based on multimodal context and model expertise, MoVA fully leverages representation from multiple context-relevant vision encoder experts flexibly and effectively while avoiding biased information brought by irrelevant experts.

-(3) We demonstrate the effectiveness of each component in MoVA by elaborate ablation studies.
-Without any bells and whistles, MoVA can achieve significant performance gains over current state-of-the-art methods in a wide range of challenging benchmarks.
+The \textbf{contributions} of this work are three-fold: \textbf{(i)} By analyzing the performance of individual vision encoders versus the plain fusion of multiple encoders across various tasks, we reveal that the inherent bias of each vision encoder can diminish its generalization ability across other irrelevant domains. \textbf{(ii)} We propose MoVA, a powerful MLLM composed of coarse-grained context-aware expert routing and fine-grained expert fusion with MoV-Adapter.
+Based on multimodal context and model expertise, MoVA fully leverages representation from multiple context-relevant vision experts flexibly while avoiding biased information of irrelevant experts. \textbf{(iii)} We demonstrate the effectiveness of each component in MoVA by elaborate ablation studies.
+MoVA can achieve significant performance gains over state-of-the-art methods in a wide range of challenging benchmarks.